Interesting places to visit in Scotland

 There are 7 categories:

 Here you'll find a 'hefty' selection of some of the finest villages cum towns in Scotland.
-In a sense they all typical "Scottish picturesque" with (most of the time) accommodation, restaurants and pubs.
+In a sense they are all typical "Scottish picturesque" with (most of the time) accommodation, restaurants and pubs.

 Quaint cobblestone streets, thatch cottages, fishing villages and historic towns.
 Each place boasting its own unique charm